Aschwins/Hackerrank/practice/regex/Notes.md

 ### `{m, n}` Minimum `m` and maximum `n` repititions.
 This character is used after another character to specify that the previous character can be matched a minimum of `m` and a maximum of `n` times.

+### `$` Dollar sign
+Makes the re begin at the end.
+Matches the end of the line instead of the beginning

 ## Compiling regular expressions

 One can put a regular expression in a variable to later match more easily.